TomHarrop/ird-5acc-paper/ms/manuscript.md

 o	evolution of transcription factor family expression o	does selection for the same phenotype affect expression of the same genes / sets of genes

+# Introduction

+Rice has a wonderful and variated domestication history.

+When rice was domesticated, the structure of its panicle changed; producing more branches and eventually hosting more seeds.

+We have used the phenotypic variation of African and Asian, wild and domesticated rice panicles, to explore the genetic basis of panicle development branching.

+Hereby we use an image analysis software to characterize systematically the panicle phenotypes of different types of rice.
+We also use RNA-seq to of the developing panicle of 5 rice species to describe the genetic mechanism that determine panicle structure and its diversity.

 # Results